IlIllII/collecobrary/CONTRIBUTING.md

 # Contributing

 Thanks for helping!
 Here you will find everything you need to know to get started with the project.
+More coming soon^(TM).